HollyESmith/MechaCar_Statistical_Analysis/README.md

 1. **Vehicle length** and **ground clearance** provide a non-random amount of variance on miles per gallon (mpg).
 The other variables, *vehicle weight, spoiler angle,* and *all wheel drive* have p-values that indicate random variance.

-2. The p-value of this model [p-value: 5.35e-11] is far less than the 0.05% significance level, indicating: a) there is sufficient evidence to reject the null hypothesis; and b) the slope of the model is not zero.
+2. The p-value of this model [p-value = 5.35e-11] is far less than the 0.05% significance level, indicating: a) there is sufficient evidence to reject the null hypothesis; and b) the slope of the linear regression model is not zero.

 3. This linear model has an r-squared value of 0.7149, indicating that 71.5% of the variation in the output variable is explained by the input variables.
 Therefore this model *does* predict the mpg of MechaCar prototypes effectively.

-## Deliverable 2: Summary Statistics on Suspension Coils
+## Deliverable 2: Create Visualiztions for the Trip Analysis

 The MechaCar Suspension_Coil.csv dataset contains the results from multiple production lots.
 In this dataset, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
 Using my knowledge of R, I created 2 summary statistics tables:

-1. Suspension coil metrics across all manufacturing lots:
+1. Suspension coil PSI metrics across all manufacturing lots:

 ![Del 2 total_summary](https://user-images.githubusercontent.com/97558998/171692197-addc7239-3430-49ac-9f11-bcfc1cd57352.png)

-2. Metrics for each individual lot:
+2. Suspension coil PSI metrics for each individual lot:

 ![Del 2 lot_summary](https://user-images.githubusercontent.com/97558998/171692049-0db8b950-973f-4e60-aba7-bb974d583d41.png)